 Mackinac Island offers the perfect family vacation!
+There are so many activities to try close to the hotel when you choose The Mackinac House for your Mackinac Island lodging.
 With plenty of activities, the kids, and kids at heart, are sure to have a blast.

 The Butterfly House is a staple activity on Mackinac Island with kids.
 As Mackinac Island’s original insect museum, you can get up close and personal to hundreds of insects!
 Check out the education room where you can see how butterflies have changed America and learn where different types of butterflies come from.
 The Butterfly House is located behind Ste.
 Anne’s church.

 There are a variety of playgrounds on the Island for kids to let out those wiggles!

 The Great Turtle Park Playground is in Harrisonville.
 You can access it from 6th or 7th Street.
 It also has a volleyball court, basketball court, soccer field, softball field, disc golf course, and a pavilion with a fireplace.
 There are restrooms at the Great Turtle Park Playground that are open seasonally.

 - Behind Richard and Jane Manoogian Mackinac Island Art Museum

 Check out the jungle gym behind the Art Museum so everyone can let off some steam.